Barn art honors Tom Henricks

-A dedication ceremony is scheduled for May 22 at 4 p.m. for the latest barn to be included in the Sandusky County Historic Painted Barn Trail.
+A dedication ceremony was held May 22 for the latest barn to be included in the Sandusky County Historic Painted Barn Trail.

 The barn painting was made possible by donations from Martin Marietta, the Sandusky County Convention & Visitors Bureau for designing the mural and securing the location, artist Scott Hagan and barn owner Scott Nuhfer.